KLIGGS/jameda/README.md

 ## CONFIGURATION
 -------------
- * Configure the Sharethis Module settings in Administration » Configuration » Services » Jameda:
+ * Enter API Key and API Url in the Jameda Module settings Administration » Configuration » Services » Jameda:
+ * Place Block the block to your layout
+   Administration  » Blocklayout  » Jameda

 ## KNOWN ISSUES
 ------------